segmentstream-com/segmentstream-com.github.io/_docs/ecommerce/transaction.md

 **Correct**: do not declare the variable `digitalData.user.isSubscribed`.
 **Wrong**: declare a variable and assign it a value of FALSE.

->Even if the visitor is not authorized, but has been authorized in the past, pass the information about him to the object `digitalData.user`.
-This will help with the targeting of personalization campaigns and in the management of advertising systems.

 [More about the **user** object](/digitaldata/user)

 Example: